Biden team searching for new ways to slow border surge

 The group first toured an overcrowded CBP facility where many unaccompanied migrant children had been held for days longer than the legally mandated 72 hours.
 An HHS facility the group visited had just 78 children in a facility that could shelter and care for up to 500 children, with senators receiving no clear answer on why it was taking so long to transfer the children out of CBP custody when HHS facilities were readily available.

-The Trump administration had been expelling migrants since March 2020 under Title 42 of the public health code, using the pandemic as a reason for refusing to let asylum seekers into the United States.
-Critics accused the administration of using the coronavirus as a pretext to impose its hard-line immigration policies, and the American Civil Liberties Union has filed lawsuits seeking to halt the practice.
+The Trump administration had been expelling migrants since March 2020 under Title 42 of the public health code, using the pandemic as a reason for refusing to let asylum seekers in the U.S. Critics accused the administration of using the coronavirus as a pretext to impose its hard-line immigration policies, and the American Civil Liberties Union has filed lawsuits seeking to halt the practice.

 As the court case unfolds, Biden has voluntarily stopped sending unaccompanied minors home.
 But officials are still expelling thousands of migrants, including families, as the Centers for Disease Control and Prevention reviews health conditions on the border.

-When senators traveling with Mayorkas last week pressed him about the future of Title 42, he expressed concern about losing the power of the emergency public health order, according to two people familiar with Mayorkas’ private remarks.
+When senators traveling with Mayorkas last week pressed him about the future of Title 42, he expressed concern about losing the power of the emergency public health order, according to two people familiar with Mayorkas’s private remarks.

-Beyond the conditions children being held at the border, Cuellar raised concerns about 150 migrants he said were recently released into the U.S. without notice to appear in court, a move that career CBP officials said had no modern precedent.
+Beyond the conditions facing children being held at the border, Cuellar raised concerns about 150 migrants he said were recently released into the United States without notice to appear in court, a move that career CBP officials said had no modern precedent.

 Psaki said some families “awaiting deportation, they don’t need a court date and they don’t need a notice to appear because it has already been determined that they will be sent back to their home countries.”